warpspeed6/awstools/README.md

 ======================
 * athenatest.py: Runs a query on the CloudTrail logs to check if the files are public
-* s3-alert.py: Sends a Slack Alert if they are
+* s3-alert.py: Sends a Slack Alert if they areAAAAa

 ======================